-From January 2025, the Bpi will be moving ‘outside the walls’!
+Since January 2025, the Bpi has been ‘outside the walls’

-Another venue, or rather partner venueS, is the Bibliothèques de la Ville de Paris, a network of some 75 libraries.
-Several projects will be shared from 2025, starting with the Nuits de la lecture 2025 (January 23-26, 2025), during which the Bpi will hold workshops at the Forney library (4th).
-This evening launches the multi-year partnership with the City of Paris libraries in collaboration with Bibliocité.
+For meetings and conferences, the Bpi can also count on the Bibliothèques de la Ville de Paris, a network of nearly 75 establishments.
+Several projects will be shared from 2025 onwards, starting with the Nuits de la lecture 2025, during which the Bpi will be holding workshops at the Forney library (4th arrondissement).
+This event launched the multi-year partnership with the libraries of the City of Paris, in collaboration with Bibliocité.
+The launch was followed in March 2025 by the Bpi’s participation in the 1st edition of En Quête d’info, the media decoding festival, via the Profession reporter cycle.

 For literature, head for the Gaîté Lyrique (75003).
-Feminism and gender, the environment, current affairs, technology & society… There are many “thematic bridges” between the cultural programs of the Gaîté Lyrique and those of the Bpi!
+Feminism and gender, the environment, current affairs, technology and society… There are many “thematic bridges” between the cultural programming of the Gaîté Lyrique and that of the Bpi!
 In the heart of Paris, the spaces of this former Parisian temple of operetta will host a Bpi conference every last Wednesday of the month.

-However, due to the occupation of the premises by a group of young people without accommodation, the “Faits divers, fait littéraire?” meeting in the “Les rendez-vous d’Effractions” series with writer Philippe Jaenada scheduled for January 29 has had to be rescheduled to the Bpi (Atelier 1, level 2).
+However, due to the occupation of the premises by a group of young people without accommodation, the meeting of the “Les rendez-vous d’Effractions” cycle with writer Philippe Jaenada scheduled for January 29, “Faits divers, fait littéraire?” has had to be rescheduled in the Bpi’s premises (Atelier 1, level 2).

 As for the Effractions festival of contemporary literature, scheduled to take place there from February 12 to 16, it has also been reprogrammed in other Parisian cultural venues: Center Wallonie-Bruxelles, Centre Pompidou, médiathèque Françoise-Sagan…